 Tags: baking, bread, breakfast

-For the recipe, see Baking with Julia by Dorie Greenspan or read Lynn’s Eat Drink Man Woman Dogs Cat and Nicole’s Cookies on Friday.
-There’s also a video of Nancy and Julia making the buns together.
+For the recipe, see Baking with Julia by Dorie Greenspan or read easier than pie (it’s also here).
+And there’s even a video of Julia and Marion making these together.
 Don’t forget to check out the rest of the TWD Blogroll!